Inferring the mass of the circumgalactic medium using X-ray resonant scattering: Application to simulated galaxies

 Real galaxies do not have a well-defined boundary for the inner CGM region, where most of \ovii{\em r}\/ line emission originates.
 For our measurement, the inner region, which acts as an illumination source, should ideally be selected to enclose most of the \ovii{\em r}\/ photons emitted from the central region, while remaining small enough (a) to minimize scattering of the \ovii{\em r}\/ photons emitted at smaller radii, and (b) to subtend a small enough solid angle, as seen from the outer region, for the effect of any brightness asymmetries within the source region to be negligible.

 The outer region should have the total observed \ovii{\em r}\/ flux dominated by the scattered photons.
-We select the inner and outer regions using the intrinsic and scattered surface brightness profiles for the simulated TNG50 galaxies; it is easy to find the radii that satisfy the above preferences.
+We select the inner and outer regions using the intrinsic and scattered surface brightness profiles for the simulated TNG50 galaxies.
+The radii satisfying the above criteria are straightforward to identify from these profiles.

 Figure~\ref{fig:boundary} shows the cumulative profiles of the \ovii{\em r}\/ intrinsic emission for all galaxies in our simulated sample ({\it left}\/ panel), and the \ovii{\em r}\/ local surface brightness enhancement factor due to resonant scattering of the photons from the central peak ({\it right} panel).
 In the {\it left} panel, we show only the intrinsic \ovii{\em r}\/ emission, not including the effect of resonant scattering.
 We compute the radius within which $90\%$ of the intrinsic \ovii{\em r}\/ emission within $R_{\rm 500c}$ originates, $r_{90}$.
 For the sample of TNG50 simulated galaxies, the population median value of $r_{90}$ is about $0.2R_{\rm 500c}$.
 We adopt this radius as the size of the inner CGM for each individual galaxy.